Progress Notes

 27 Garrett and Roger Condra by Memorial Bench

 Garrett said that the National Museum of Racing and Hall of Fame places a wreath of roses on Bill’s grave every year on the day of the Kentucky Derby.
-You can read more about Bill Hartack at this organization’s website.
+You can read more about Bill Hartack at the organization’s website.

 The Condra family home is still standing on Highway EE just a mile west of Iberia and is located on one of Missouri’s Century farms.
 The Condra family meets every year there on the Memorial Day weekend.
 Garrett and Roger’s sister, Louella, attended Iberia Academy with my Aunt Bonnie Bear Tyler and they through the years have maintained a close relationship.
 However, I had never met Garrett or Roger before although I knew their uncles Wes and Everett Condra.
 Wes was the barber in Tuscumbia for many years and Everett owned and operated the service station at the intersection of Highways 52 and 17 in Tuscumbia.